ankurk91/laravel-ses-webhooks/README.md

         if (Arr::get($message, 'bounce.bounceType') !== 'Permanent') return;

         foreach ($message['bounce']['bouncedRecipients'] as $recipient) {
-            //todo do something with $recipient['emailAddress']
+            // todo do something with $recipient['emailAddress']
         }
     }
 }